sarahbaker/www.bakertunes.com/pages/composer/songs/come-together-everybody.md

 Using themes from HRH Her Majesty The Queen's messages to the Commonwealth in previous games, it promotes togetherness, diversity and inclusion.

 The music is written for SSA and is a joyful call to come together so that the whole community can grow through everyone playing an important part.

+The Phoenix International School in Malawi recorded the song as part of a project funded by the Lunar Society in Birmingham.
+It is a lovely example of how music brings together people from different parts of the world.